 What will I experience during fluoroscopy?

-- You may be asked to drink a solution that contains a small amount of radiopaque material before the procedure.
+- You will be instructed to drink different thicknesses of a radiopaque solution throughout the course of the procedure.

 - You will be asked to lie down on the scanning table, where a special camera will move slowly over the areas of your body that require imaging.
 The camera will never touch your body.

 - You will be asked to remain still for the duration of the procedure.